sigurdstorve/OpenBCSim/README.md

 - GPU implementation (using NVIDIA CUDA)
 - Python interface using Boost.Python and numpy-boost
 - Qt5-based interactive GUI front-end
+- Output data type can be radiofrequency (RF) or envelope-detected

 This code is still experimental.
 More documentation, examples, and instructions on how to compile the code will be added soon.